corda/corda/docs/source/aws-vm-explore.rst

 **STEP 2: Set up static IP address**

-On AWS a permenant IP address is called an Elastic IP.
-Click on the "Elastic IP" link in the sidenav and then click on "Allocate new address":
+On AWS a permanent IP address is called an Elastic IP.
+Click on the "Elastic IP" link in the navigation panel on the left hand side of the console and then click on "Allocate new address":

 .. image:: resources/aws-elastic.png